-- The Lactational Amenorrhea Method is a short-term and temporary birth control method (up to 6 months) for women who have given birth and are exclusively breastfeeding.
+- The Lactational Amenorrhea Method is a short-term and temporary birth control method (up to 6 months) for individuals born with female reproductive organs who have given birth and are exclusively breastfeeding.

-- This birth control method is ONLY reliable if the mother has not had her period since giving birth, is breastfeeding a baby (who is less than 6 month) on demand (at least 6-10 times a day), both day and night and not replacing feedings with other foods or liquids.
+- This birth control method is ONLY reliable if the parent has not had their period since giving birth, is breastfeeding a baby (who is less than 6 month) on demand (at least 6-10 times a day), both day and night and not replacing feedings with other foods or liquids.

-The suckling (breast-feeding by a baby) changes how a woman’s body works and stops a woman’s ovaries from releasing an egg.
+The suckling (breast-feeding by a baby) changes how a person’s body works and stops a person’s ovaries from releasing an egg.
 When there is no egg, pregnancy can’t happen.

 |Out of 100 women using the lactational amenorrhea method|